8bitkick/BBCMicroBot/docs/user guide.md

 ## How to run your code

 When you include [@bbcmicrobot](https://twitter.com/bbcmicrobot) in a tweet the bot will run your tweet as code on a BBC Micro emulator.
+Your code must fit within a single tweet, limiting it to 280 characters.

 ### Default